paulmoise/react-tp/src/documents/Readme-tp03-props.md

    1. add a log on the button handler to log that name value
    1. test
    1. add this JSX code to your JSX : <div>VALUE from Input Name : {name ? name : 'empty'}</div>
    1. test it, does the name value change in HTML ?
+Answer the value change in the console but not change in the page.

 3. code a Class Component Migrate the code form FC to CC